aufbau-io/R3F-components/README.md

 # Globe Visualization Module

-This module provides a 3D globe visualization with selectable country points and a toggle-able torus marker.
+This module provides a 3D globe visualization with selectable country points and an optional torus marker.

 ## Directory Structure